 not encumber the Access Provider’ title to the Access Provider Owned Equipment or expose such title to third Party claims and notify the Access Provider if it becomes aware of any third Party claim.

-When any the Access Provider Owned Equipment is no longer required the Access Seeker:
+When any the Access Provider Owned Equipment is no longer required by the Access Seeker:

 must return the Access Provider Owned Equipment to the Access Provider;

-will take reasonable care to avoid causing damage when returning the the Access Provider Owned Equipment to the Access Provider and be responsible for any damage to the the Access Provider Owned Equipment; and
+will take reasonable care to avoid causing damage when returning the Access Provider Owned Equipment to the Access Provider and be responsible for any damage to the Access Provider Owned Equipment; and

 must pay all Charges for the Access Provider Owned Equipment until such time as it is returned to the Access Provider.